pr4aveen/tp/docs/DeveloperGuide.md

 ### Adding Tasks to Projects

+Done by Balasubramaniam Praveen

 In Momentum, each project can contain a list of tasks.
 These can use used to represent various sub-tasks that the user needs to do as part of the project.
 This section will explain how this is implemented, and some alternative implementations that we have considered.

 #### Chosen Implementation: Separate Task and Project

+Done by Farrell Nah Jun Hao

 Both projects and tasks have many similarities.
 They share the following fields: